nktnlx/learning_SQL/README.md

 3. **SQL course** -- on [stepik.org](https://stepik.org/course/63054/syllabus). **NB!** *The course is in Russian*.
 4. **SQL data analysis course** -- data analysis course by [karpov.courses](https://karpov.courses/)
 5. **SQL module** -- from data analyst course by [Yandex Praktikum](https://praktikum.yandex.ru/data-analyst/)
+6. **SQL Bolt** -- a series of interactive lessons and exercises designed to help you quickly learn SQL right in your browser.
+[SQL Bolt](https://sqlbolt.com/)

 It's extremely important to write a readable code.